jkeam/tc-message-service/local/README.md

 ## AWS (S3)

 You will need a AWS account and an existing S3 bucket.
-The `config/default.json` file contains the following sso related properties:
+The `config/default.json` file contains the following sso related properties.
+Also remember to give your AWS account user admin access to both S3 and DynamoDB.

 - aws
  - config - configuration related to credentials and region to use